adrianco/spigo/README.md

 ![Two Region NetflixOSS](netflixoss-cass2region.png)

-With the -m option all messages are logged as they are recieved.
+With the -m option all messages are logged as they are received.
 The time taken to deliver the message is shown
 ```
 2015/02/20 10:01:13 netflixoss.us-west-2-elb: gotocol: 20.488us GetRequest why?
 2015/02/20 10:01:13 netflixoss.us-west-2.zoneA.zuul12: gotocol: 7.926us GetRequest why?